mzazon/awesome-cloud-projects/azure/centralized-infrastructure-provisioning-automation-arm-templates/centralized-infrastructure-provisioning-automation-arm-templates.md

 ## Discussion

 Azure Automation combined with ARM templates provides a robust foundation for enterprise infrastructure provisioning that addresses the challenges of manual deployment processes.
 This automated approach ensures consistent deployments across environments while reducing human error and operational overhead.
 The solution demonstrates how Azure's native automation capabilities can be leveraged to create scalable, secure infrastructure deployment pipelines.
-For comprehensive guidance on Azure Automation best practices, see the [Azure Automation documentation](https://docs.microsoft.com/en-us/azure/automation/) and [ARM template best practices](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/best-practices).
+For comprehensive guidance on Azure Automation best practices, see the [Azure Automation documentation](https://learn.microsoft.com/en-us/azure/automation/) and [ARM template best practices](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/best-practices).

 The managed identity integration eliminates the security risks associated with stored credentials while providing seamless authentication to Azure resources.
-This approach follows Azure's [Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/) principles of security and operational excellence.
+This approach follows Azure's [Well-Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/) principles of security and operational excellence.
 The centralized template storage in Azure Files ensures version control and access management while enabling template reuse across multiple deployment scenarios.

 From an operational perspective, the automated deployment pipeline with rollback capabilities provides confidence in production deployments.
 The comprehensive logging and monitoring integration with Azure Monitor enables proactive issue detection and troubleshooting.
-For detailed monitoring strategies, review the [Azure Monitor best practices](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/best-practices-logs) and [enterprise monitoring architecture](https://docs.microsoft.com/en-us/azure/azure-monitor/fundamentals/enterprise-monitoring-architecture) documentation.
+For detailed monitoring strategies, review the [Azure Monitor best practices](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/best-practices-logs) and [enterprise monitoring architecture](https://learn.microsoft.com/en-us/azure/azure-monitor/fundamentals/enterprise-monitoring-architecture) documentation.

 Cost optimization is achieved through the consumption-based pricing model of Azure Automation and the efficient resource utilization enabled by automated scaling and deployment strategies.
 The solution supports enterprise governance requirements through RBAC integration and audit logging capabilities.
-For additional cost optimization guidance, see the [Azure cost management documentation](https://docs.microsoft.com/en-us/azure/cost-management-billing/).
+For additional cost optimization guidance, see the [Azure cost management documentation](https://learn.microsoft.com/en-us/azure/cost-management-billing/).

 > **Tip**: Implement Azure Policy integration with your automation workflows to ensure deployed resources comply with organizational standards and regulatory requirements.
-Use Azure DevOps or GitHub Actions for advanced CI/CD pipeline integration.
+Use Azure DevOps or GitHub Actions for advanced CI/CD pipeline integration with the current PowerShell 7.4 runtime environment.

 ## Challenge